 For K-12 subject areas in non-rural districts, special education specialist for the visually impaired, special education specialist for the deaf and hard of hearing and health educators had the highest percentages of unfilled positions or positions filled through a shortage mechanism.
-This is also consistent with the previous year's shortage areas in non-rural areas, although the proportions are all higher.
+This is also consistent with the previous two year's shortage areas in non-rural areas, although the proportions are all higher.

 Shortage areas in the 'other' category are reported together due to the smaller number of shortage areas.
-In the 'other' category, comprised of the Division of Youth Services, Charter School Institute, Colorado School for the Deaf and Blind and CMHI Pueblo, special education generalists had the highest percentage of positions unfilled or filled through a shortage mechanism.
+In the 'other' category, comprised of the Colorado School for the Deaf and Blind, Charter School Institute, Division of Youth Services, and Approved Facility Schools, special education generalists and early childhood educators had the highest percentage of positions unfilled or filled through a shortage mechanism.